 Eating Too Little Slows Metabolism Further

-When your thyroid is already low, severe calorie restriction makes it worse.
-Your body goes into "starvation mode" and slows T3 production even more.
-You lose muscle mass, which drops your metabolism further.
+When your thyroid is already low, severe calorie restriction slows T3 production further.
+You lose muscle mass, your metabolism drops, and you gain weight eating even less than before.

 Too Much Exercise Raises Cortisol